ligato/docs/docs/tutorials/05_kv-scheduler.md

 # Tutorial: Using the KV Scheduler in your plugin

-This tutorial shows how to use the ['KV Scheduler'][5] in our hello world plugin that was created in previous tutorials.
-You will learn how to prepare a descriptor, generate the adapter and wire the plugin with the KV Scheduler.
+This tutorial shows how to use the ['KV Scheduler'][5] in our hello world plugin that was created in the [previous tutorials](https://ligato.io/cn-infra/tutorials/01_hello-world).
+You will learn how to prepare a descriptor, generate the adapter and "wire" the plugin with the KV Scheduler.

 Requirements:
 * Complete and understand the ['Hello World Agent'](https://ligato.io/cn-infra/tutorials/01_hello-world) tutorial